marcusanthonylorenzo/open-ai-chatbot/README.md

 - ~To view tests via Jest, in your CLI type `npm run test`.~ (I do use Jest every so often.
 However, in this project I will exclude tests.)

 #### Known Bugs:
+* Landscape resizing on mobile phones do not allow for functionality.
+(Was not a priority for the MVP of this project.)
 * buttons work but UI does not animate to signify button click.

 ---